SiliconLabs/matter_extension/slc/sample-app/lock-app/efr32/README_WiFi.md

 # CHIP EFR32 Lock Example

-The EFR32 lock example provides a baseline demonstration of a door lock control device, built using Matter and the Silicon Labs Gecko SDK.
+The EFR32 lock example provides a baseline demonstration of a door lock control device, built using Matter and the Silicon Labs simplicity SDK.
 It can be controlled by a Matter controller over Wifi network.

 The EFR32 device can be commissioned over Bluetooth Low Energy where the device